timburr1/timburr1.github.io/_posts/2020-03-01-pathfinder-resources.md

 ---
 layout: post
 title: Pathfinder Campaign Stuff
-excerpt: Resources for the wise and venerable rulers of Unicornia.
+excerpt: Scrolls and codices for the wise and venerable rulers of Unicornia.
 author: Tim
 ---